 Language issues and the complexity of EU institutions and processes can be difficult to untangle, especially in a world of 24-hour news.
 Some Australian reporting has had a tendency to lean on British outlets rather than exploring the issues from an Australian or European perspective.
 However, the current negotiations for a Free Trade Agreement with the EU and the prospect of working with a s ‘third country’ in the United Kingdom (UK) mean that there is a real need for Australian journalists to improve their understanding of how the EU functions, and how it is managing the various challenges that are currently in play.
 What does all of this mean for our region?

-This workshop for journalists seeks to bring the understanding of the EU alive and frame it for current debate in Australia.
-The workshop brings together various experts to explain how the EU works and how the challenges being faced are being reported.
-Laura Tingle from the ABC will open the workshop, so we are delighted to invite you to join us.
+This series of workshops for journalists and journalism students bring the understanding of the EU alive and frame it for current debate in Australia.
+These workshops bring together various experts to explain how the EU works and how the challenges being faced are being reported.

 The program features interactive sessions with senior academics and practitioners, drawing on an interdisciplinary approach.

 In 2019, workshops were held in Melbourne, Sydney and Perth.

 Speakers have included:

 With support from the Jean Monnet program of the European Commission.

 This project is co-funded under the Erasmus+ Jean Monnet Activities.
 Project number 600134-EPP-1-2018-1-AU-EPP-EPPJMO.

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business. - Artwork created by Louisa Bloomer